kot-1999/BE-express/README.md

 - Create centralized point of access to DB
 - Implement Sentry monitoring
 - Implement logging via winston or familiar library
-- Add storage for session keys
 - Add middleware for caching of endpoints
 - Create GitHub actions
 - Send analytics to google ads

+- Update BE structure specification.
+Start using Function Overloads
+- Update user controller
+- Provide an example of V2 endpoint

+### Completed TODOs

+- Add storage for session keys
+- Implement soft deletion for database raws
+- Implement email service
+- Implement forgot password alongside with Bearer token extraction from headers

 ## License
 This project is licensed under the Apache-2.0 License.